 #2: Should you put your lips on fire?

 Capsaicin, the compound responsible for the burn of chili peppers, also has some science supporting a metabolic boost.
 These hot peppers bump up your metabolic rate and use a few more calories for a short time after meals by stimulating your sympathetic nervous system.

-What to do: Add some jalapeños and other spicy peppers here and there if you like them, but remember food is meant to be enjoyed.
-Don’t make your food unpalatable just to burn a few more calories.
+What to do: Eat jalapeños and other spicy peppers if you like them, but remember food is meant to be enjoyed.
+Don’t make your food unpalatable just to burn a few extra calories.

 I love green teas (and coffee and spicy peppers too) and it’s got a lot of health-boosting compounds.

 But: studies don’t show gobs of weight dropping off by drinking tea of any type.

 What to do: Drink green tea if you like it.
 Don’t go overboard because it too has caffeine that can keep you awake and make your heart race.
 Skip the bottled teas.
 They don’t have the health-boosting flavonols found in freshly brewed tea.

 I first heard this advice from another health professional, so I dug into the science to make sense of it.
 Indeed, we do burn more calories when our bodies warm very cold beverages compared to thirst-quenchers of other temperatures.
 Researchers found we burn about 8 – 12 extra calories when we warm up a cup of water.